kaushikbalasundar/Stoch_gaitAdaptation-/README.md

 #### Deliberation in chronological sequence:

 - The reason why gait transition occurs in biological systems is either due to mechanical limitations of the legs or due to the fact that in the current gait the system cannot travel any faster.
 Another reason is to minimize energy expenditure.

 - If travelling from point A to B becomes more energy efficient by one gait than by the other, transition of gaits will occur.

 - The issue with reaction-based terrain classification (i.e., determining terrain based on the reaction forces) is that the data-sets involved is very large.

 - Cycle period (tc): Time taken for completion of one gait cycle (fc = 1/tc).

-- Duty factor = single stance period / cycle period

-- The problem of classifying the terrain and optimizing the speed & efficiency is divided into two sub-problems: 1) Find the optimal cycle frequency for a terrain at which the robot obtains highest physical speed or maximum power efficiency or a combination of both 2) Seperation between terrain classes within a chosen set of features:
+- The problem of classifying the terrain and optimizing the speed & efficiency is divided into two sub-problems:

+ 1) Find the optimal cycle frequency for a terrain at which the robot obtains highest physical speed or maximum power efficiency or a combination of both

+ 2) Seperation between terrain classes within a chosen set of features:

 	1. Electric current
 	2. Torque at each leg
 	3. Actual leg angle
 	4. Leg point of contact to the ground
 	5. Acceleration of the robot and other IMU measurements